joslarson/taktil/README.md

 Taktil is a lightweight control surface scripting framework for Bitwig Studio that encourages rapid development and community code reuse.
 At its core, it is designed around the idea of building reusable, extendable components and provides a simple but powerful view abstraction that makes contextually mapping hardware controls to different components a breeze.

-Taktil's integrated build tool leverages the powers of TypeScript and Webpack to enable ES2015+ language features and npm dependency support in Bitwig's ES5 world (no messy build configurations necessary).
-Whether you want to go all in with TypeScript or stick with pure modern JavaScript, Taktil has got you covered.
+Taktil's integrated build tool transpiles and bundles your code to enable ES2015+ language features and npm dependency support in Bitwig's ES5 world (no messy build configurations necessary).

-> **Note:** This documentation currently provides only JavaScript examples.
+> **Note:** While Taktil is written in and provide first class support for TypeScript, this documentation currently provides only pure JavaScript examples.
 TypeScript specific docs are in the works.

 > **Warning!** While fully usable, Taktil is still pre-1.0 and has no backwards compatibility guarantees until the v1 release occurs!
 Your input is encouraged.
 Also, while the CLI is designed to work on Windows, Mac, and Linux, I have only tested it on macOS so far.
 So please create ticket and/or submit pull request as you find bugs.